Thursday, January 28, 2010

 I had seen Mr. Wang’s twin daughters, who were nine years old, at the dinner the night before but they had been too shy to talk to me.
 However, as I spent the next five hours at their grandmother's house eating and sitting around drinking tea, I slowly enticed them with my digital camera, taking pictures and showing them, then letting them take pictures with it.
 By the end of the day we had taken over 150 photos.
 After that we were good friends.
 Before I left some more neighbors came over including a little boy.
 One of the twins grabbed him and pulled him over to where I was sitting.
 She threw her arm around my shoulder and said, “This is an American,” and then said something else, which Eric translated for me as meaning “He’s my buddy.”
 (I’ve posted some more photos in my Gmail photo gallery http://picasaweb.google.com/schelljp/TianMuShan).

-Before we left we had to wait as the Jack and the entire group of family, friends and neighbors went to Mr. Wang’s father’s grave.
+Mr. Wang’s father’s grave.
 Mr. Wang’s father had died three weeks earlier and it is tradition to have a memorial ceremony every week for the first seven weeks after someone dies.
 So Eric and I waited in the car as everyone else climbed up the mountain to a grave site to burn paper money, light candles and set off fireworks.
 It’s now illegal to bury people in China but small villages still have cemeteries where families have plots to keep the ashes of the deceased.
 They are generally found on hillsides.
 I’m not sure if this has anything to do with the belief that ghosts travel a hundred feet off the ground.

 After the ceremony it was a four-hour drive home (with a couple small detours) and one more dinner in Ningbo before Jack returned me to my home.
 Even though I was exhausted by the end of the trip, it had been a surprisingly good time.
 It was yet another example of how I normally have no idea what is going on, but as long as I stay relaxed and patient things tend to work out alright.
 That’s the China Machine.